 “I can’t thank you, enough sir.”

-Walking back to Sue’s desk, her eyes lit up as soon as she saw me.
+We finally arrived back to Sue’s desk, causing her eyes to light up as soon as she saw me.

-“Brief our new employee on her duties please.”
+“Sue, be a dearm and brief our new employee on her duties, please.”

 “Of course.”
 Sue, said with a smile.